coop152/obsidian-vaults/Programming Languages & Paradigms/Compilers/The Middle-End.md

 ![](Pasted%20image%2020230308121527.png)
 ## Context sensitive questions
 To generate code, the compiler needs to answer questions such as:
 - Is `x` a scalar, an array, a function?
-Is `x` event declared in this context?
+Is `x` available in this context?
 - Are there names used which are not declared?
 Declared but not used?
 - What declaration of `x` does each use refer to?
 - Is the expression `x - 2 * y` type-consistent?